RaphaelDeGottardi/SupervisedResearch/README.md

 ### Scripts
 - **Data Download**:
+  - `GT_data_loader.ipynb`
-  - The data download was done using the script: `GT_data_loader.ipynb` (see the Troubleshooting section for difficulties).
+    - The data download form google using the pytrends librairy was done using this script  (see the Troubleshooting section for difficulties).

 - **Analysis**:
-  - The analysis can be found in: `GT_brexit.ipynb`
+  The analysis can be found in:
+  -  `GT_brexit.ipynb`
-    - General EDA and plots are found in the submission.
+     - General EDA and plots found in the submission.
+  - `Michus_script_name`
     - Spearman correlation evaluation.

 ### Troubleshooting